 Structure.
-The First part of this blog will explain the various variables and parameters influencing the size and behavior of a geothermal system.
+The First part of this blog will explains the various variables and parameters influencing the size and behavior of a geothermal system.
 The Second part will explain the impact of the most critical variable on the whole system.
 Last Part of this blog will present an action plan or a check list or a guide for a successful project.

 Assumptions.
 For the Purpose of this blog we have assumed a conventional Nordic R-45 Heat Pump with a 1" inground HDPE loop and 10 GPM Loop Flow.

 What to Consider When Sizing a horizontal geothermal loop?

 Like in any Energy Project, Horizontal Geothermal Loop Length, Depth, Pipe Size, Pipe Type, etc.... depends on many factors such as Nominal Heating/Cooling Load, Annual Heating/Cooling Demand, Soil Type, Soil Thermal Conductivity, Soil Thermal Diffusivity, Soil Temperature Variations, Heat Transfer Fluid, etc.....

 Heating and Cooling Load and Load Demand are usually properly calculated by most designers when Space to be heated and cooled is identified.
 Location specific factors (such as soil properties) can be precisely measured or taken from location geotechnical data.